lemlac/mulem/docs/reference.md

 print("{x}")    -- Prints "3"
 ```

 This works for mutable variables, but what if you wanted to make an immutable variable using `out`?
 You can write `out` while calling a function to declare an immutable variable in the current scope.
-This has the same rules that `=>` does. *(See [Inline Binding](#Inline-Binding).)
+This has the same rules that `=>` does.  *(See [Pipelining(#Pipelining-).)*

 ```
 setInt(out n)   -- Declare a new variable `n` that gets set by `setInt`.